ChasingUX/jesse-site/source/work/community.md

   </a>
 </div>

-The challenge became clear - we must continue writing quality content, and shift our product into a destination for developers to help and learn from one another.
+The challenge became clear - we must continue writing quality content, and shift our product into a destination for developers to help and learn from one another. **We must build, a community.**

 <blockquote>
   we must...shift our product into a destination for developers to help and learn from one another.